Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 15GB Plan

-T-Mobile network · 12-month plan, upfront payment required · taxes extra
+T-Mobile network · 3 or 12-month prepay · taxes extra

 $20/mo

-Mint Mobile's 15GB plan at $20/mo is the strongest data value in this price range — 15GB of total data on T-Mobile's nationwide 5G network, fully usable as a mobile hotspot.
-Note that the hotspot draws from the same 15GB pool, not a separate allocation.
+Mint Mobile's 15GB plan at $20/mo is the strongest data value in this price range — 15GB of data on T-Mobile's nationwide 5G network, with hotspot available from that same data pool.
 At this data level, you can stream music, use turn-by-turn navigation, and do light social media browsing without running out mid-month.

 Best for